 The ice that covered the Burren during this period eroded any remaining shales off the Park and helped to give the hills their rounded shape.
 The ice sheets had the effect of scraping off a lot of the loose material in the pavement areas but they were also responsible for depositing large heaps of loose material (boulder clay) in the forms of drumlins and moraines or low ridges.
 Examples of these can be seen on the eastern slopes of Mullaghmór.
 The glaciers also moved and deposited large boulders sometimes referred to as Erratics, these large limestone boulders can be seen on top of the limestone pavement in Rockforest, an area to the east of Mullaghmór.

-The effects of earlier solutional erosion (Karstification) have been obliterated by the last ice age, so the Karstification of the present day Burren has only been occurring since the last ice age approx. 10,000 years ago.
+The effects of earlier solutional erosion (karstification) have been obliterated by the last ice age, so the karstification of the present day Burren has only been occurring since the last ice age approximately 10,000 years ago.
 The Burren Karst therefore is relatively modern compared with Karst from Eastern Europe.

-There are a number of small closed depressions (Dolines, Poljes) within the park, these are formed from the collapse of underground caverns or rivers.
-Within the park these are small.
-However the Carran Depression, approx. 5 kilometres away, is the largest closed depression in Europe.
-Lough Gealáin on the Southwest of Mullaghmór is a closed depression and Turlough, however it is a semi-permanent lake probably due to a deposition of impermeable soil during glaciation.
+There are a number of small closed depressions (dolines, poljes) within the Park, these are formed from the collapse of underground caverns or rivers.
+Within the Park, these are small.
+However, the Carran Depression, approximately 5 kilometres away, is the largest closed depression in Europe.
+Lough Gealáin, on the southwest of Mullaghmór, is a closed depression and Turlough, however it is a semi-permanent lake probably due to a deposition of impermeable soil during glaciation.